JaimeLynSchatz/launchschool-notes/today-I-learned.md

 #Today I Learned
-This is a place to stash notes and tidbets of things I learned today.
+This is a place to stash notes and tidbits of things I learned today.
 They may be long, they may be tiny bits.
 Some of these may evolve into blog posts, many will not.

 **1/26/16:**
 * TIL that Node is simply (not exactly simply) the Chrome V8 JS engine separate fromt the browser. (from [What Is Code](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#grabbag)).